shohanjh09/architect-in-progress/Database/SQL/normalization-deep-dive.md

 # Normalization Deep Dive (1NF → 5NF)

 Normalization is the process of structuring a relational database to reduce redundancy and improve data integrity.
 Each normal form addresses specific types of anomalies and inefficiencies.
-Below, each form is explained with practical examples and trade-offs.
+Below, each form is explained with practical examples, trade-offs, and diagrams for visual understanding.

 ---